Tony Simmons (wide receiver)

-Tony De'Angelo Simmons (born December 8, 1974) is a former American football player.
-He played in the National Football League for the New England Patriots, Cleveland Browns, Indianapolis Colts, Houston Texans and New York Giants.
+Tony De'Angelo Simmons (born December 8, 1974) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played for the New England Patriots, Cleveland Browns, Indianapolis Colts, Houston Texans and New York Giants.
 He has also played for the Edmonton Eskimos, BC Lions of the Canadian Football League, Triangle Razorbacks in the National Ligaen in Denmark and for the Békéscsaba Raptors in the Hungarian American Football League.

 Simmons has been a football coach for well over a decade, all over the world.

-In 2020, he was scheduled to be the Head Coach for the Cabo Marlins of the Fútbol Americano de México, but the season was ultimately canceled due to COVID.
+In 2020, he was scheduled to be the head coach for the Cabo Marlins of the Fútbol Americano de México, but the season was ultimately canceled due to COVID.

 In the 2022 European League of Football season he is the wide receiver coach of the Panthers Wrocław in Poland.

 In the 2023 Mexican League of Football season (LFA) he is the wide receiver coach of the Dinos in Saltillo, Coahuila.

-High school career
+Early life

 Simmons attended St. Rita High School on Chicago's south side.
 In 1993, he was named Chicago Sun-Times Prep Athlete of the Year for his participation in both football and track.
 As a senior, Simmons won the state championship in the 100- and 200-meter dash events with times of 10.5 seconds and 21.58 seconds, respectively.
 He shares a distinction with two other NFL players who also attended both St. Rita and the University of Wisconsin–Madison: former high school and college teammate Ahmad Merritt, and former Chicago Bear Dennis Lick.
 Simmons and Merritt played against each other and caught touchdown passes in World Bowl IX.
 In April 2011, Simmons was inducted into the St. Rita High School Hall of Fame.